bertspaan/ams-here-tools/README.md

 Some of the files used in this repository come from HERE's [SDK for Python Setup Guide](https://developer.here.com/documentation/sdk-python/dev_guide/topics/docker/home.html).

-The [Dockerfile](https://docs.docker.com/engine/reference/builder/) and the files required to build the Docker container are found in the [`docker`](docker) directory:
+The [Dockerfile](https://docs.docker.com/engine/reference/builder/) and the files required to build the Docker container are found in the [`python-sdk`](python-sdk) directory:

-    cd docker
+    cd python-sdk

 First, you need [three credentials files](https://developer.here.com/documentation/sdk-python/dev_guide/topics/credentials.html) from the HERE platform.